norskeld/sigma/docs/content/introduction/installation.md

 ## Structure

-There are three self-contained entry points which you may use.
+There are three self-contained entry points which you may use:

 ### @nrsk/sigma/combinators